-Under the Proposed Action Alternative, bulk storage would continue at the newly constructed Interim Park Operations Support Complex site in West McCarthy west of the Kennicott River.
+Under the Proposed Action, bulk storage would continue at the Interim Park Operations Support Complex.
 This would serve both as a contractor storage camp and mobilization site in addition to providing NPS storage.
 All bulk fuel storage would also occur at the support complex; no bulk fuel storage would be permitted in the NHL.

 Within the NHL, limited project materials storage - in addition to equipment storage, equipment parking and employee parking - would continue to occur at the Dairy Barn; however, the following types of actions would be implemented to ensure storage is visually unobtrusive: fencing, vegetative management (e.g., allowing alders to grow and shield the view), and constructing sheds and other weatherproof structures that blend with the NHL's historic character.
 Assuming continued access via the freight bridge, the NPS would bury the propane tanks that service the NPS buildings in the NHL.
+Figure 2-8 is a site plan illustrating the major elements of the proposed Kennecott NHL maintenance yard, including storage buildings, sheds and a lumberyard.